Inflectra/rapise-documentation/docs/Intro/framework.md

 # How to Build a Test Framework with Rapise

+!!! info
+    In different parts of the documentation and in knowledge base articles we use term **Single Test mode** to refer to this kind of framework with a parent test and nested sub-tests.

 Need to call one test from another?
 Need to run many tests?
 Have a test plan?
 It is time to build a testing framework.
 Learn how to do it with Rapise.

 ## How Framework Tests Are Structured